Scarface (1932 film): Plot

 In 1920s Chicago, an Italian immigrant and ambitious low-level thug, Tony "Scarface" Camonte, works as a bodyguard for crime lord "Big" Louis Costillo.
 Tony guns down his boss with Costillo's disgruntled lieutenant, Johnny Lovo.
 Lovo takes over Costillo's territory in the South Side and has Tony and his associates, the dim-witted Angelo and the handsome playboy Guino "Little Boy" Rinaldo, supervise a lucrative bootlegging operation selling illegal beer to all of the bars there and forcing out rivals.

 Tony urges Lovo to start moving in on the North Side, where the bootlegging is controlled by the Irish gangster O'Hara; Lovo refuses, ordering Tony to leave the North Side alone.
 Tony ignores these orders and removes O'Hara's men while expanding his rackets to the North.
 Before long, Lovo was only the nominal boss, while Tony became increasingly notorious and powerful, attracting the attention of other gangsters and the police.

-Meanwhile, Tony pursues Johnny's girlfriend, Poppy.
+Meanwhile, Tony pursues Lovo's girlfriend, Poppy.
 At first, she is dismissive of him but pays him more attention as his status rises and he starts flaunting his wealth.
 She visits his "gaudy" apartment, where he shows her his window view of an electric billboard advertising Cook's Tours, which features the slogan that inspires him: "The World Is Yours."

 Tony finally gets rid of O'Hara.
 O'Hara's successor, Tom Gaffney, declares war on the South Side and attempts to kill Tony with tommy guns— with which an excited Tony quickly arms his men.
-The war results in Tony’s victory while Gaffney is forced to go into hiding.
+The war results in Tony's victory while Gaffney is forced to go into hiding.
 A group of prominent citizens, including the police chief, vow to bring Tony down for all the carnage and bloodshed he has inflicted on the city.

 During a night out at the theatre, Tony learns that Gaffney and the remainder of his crew are at a nearby bowling alley.
 Leaving Angelo behind to watch the rest of the show and report back to him the outcome, Tony personally kills Gaffney.
 Lovo's anger at Tony finally boils over when Tony openly flirts and dances with Poppy in front of him at a nightclub.
 Tony sees his beloved sister Francesca "Cesca" dancing with a stranger at the club; obsessively protective over her, he becomes enraged and hits her.
 Later that night, some hired gunmen try to assassinate Tony, but he kills them.

 Suspecting Lovo's involvement, Tony goes to his office after bribing the local barber to call him and pretend to be part of the hit crew.
 When Lovo hangs up after claiming that he must have gotten the wrong number, Tony forces him to confess to the hit and then has Guino kill him.
 Tony, now the undisputed kingpin of the city's underworld, takes Poppy on an expensive vacation to Florida to escape the police and media attention.
 At the same time, Cesca secretly visits Guino at Tony's office and seduces him.
 The two began an affair.